Course Registration FAQs

 The College of Engineering change of major courses are ENGE 1215, ENGE 1216, ENGL 1105, MATH 1225, and MATH 1226 for the restricted engineering majors.
 Completing these courses is your first priority.

 Courses like CHEM 1035, CHEM 1045, ENGL 1106, PHYS 2305, CS 1114, ECE 1004, and MATH 2114 are traditionally listed on the checksheets and roadmaps during the first year if they are required for graduation but they are not change of major courses.
-If you started at Virginia Tech in spring 2024 or earlier, follow the guidelines on the checksheet of your intended major.
-If you started at Virginia Tech in summer 2024 or later, follow the guideliness on the roadmap of your intended major.
+If you started at Virginia Tech in spring 2024 or earlier, use the checksheet of your intended major.
+If you started at Virginia Tech in summer 2024 or later, use the advising guide of your intended major.
+Additional information about graduation requirements can be found in the Virginia Tech Academic Catalog.

 In addition to required courses, you must have a minimum of 12 GPA hours at Virginia Tech (maximum of 72 attempted hours) and have a minimum 2.0 overall GPA.
 Engineering students with a 3.0 overall GPA are guaranteed a seat in their first choice engineering major but they must submit an application on Hokie Spa > Change of Major Application.
 Review the Change of Major Policies and Deadlines webpage for restricted programs for the application dates.